fferegrino/dict-patterns/readme.md

 - **Custom exceptions**: Rich error handling with specific exception types
 - **Flexible patterns**: Define your own regex patterns for different data types

+## When to Use This Library

+**This library does not replace JSON Schema validation.** It's designed for different use cases:

+- **String-based pattern matching**: This library works exclusively with string values and regex patterns, making it ideal for validating string-based data structures
+- **Non-deterministic outputs**: Perfect for testing APIs or functions that return dynamic data where exact values aren't predictable but patterns are known
+- **Repeating value validation**: Useful when the same values can appear multiple times across a document and you need to ensure consistency
+- **Simple validation scenarios**: Great for lightweight testing where full JSON Schema validation might be overkill

+For complex data validation, type checking, or when you need to validate non-string data types, consider using JSON Schema or other validation libraries too.

 ## Installation

 ```bash